Sussex win the inaugural Gillette Cup at Lord's

 Birth of the debonair batsman Vic Richardson, whose Ronald Colman moustache was as conspicuous as his batting and fielding.
 Although he scored only one century and averaged just 23.53 in Test cricket, he played several valuable innings and was as brave as anyone against England's Bodyline bowling in 1932-33.
 He captained Australia to victory in the 1935-36 series in South Africa.
 At Kingsmead, Durban, in his final Test, he held five catches in an innings, a world record that has been equalled but never broken.
-His six catches in the match was another Test best until one of his own grandsons bettered it (Greg Chappell took seven against England in Perth in 1974-75).
+His six catches in the match was another Test best until one of his grandsons, Greg Chappell, bettered it, taking seven against England in Perth in 1974-75.

 Birth of a West Indian opener.
 The world sat up and took notice when Wavell Hinds made 165 and 52 in only his fourth Test, against a Pakistan bowling line-up reading: Wasim, Waqar, Mushtaq, Saqlain and Razzaq.
 However, a problem with his front-foot technique soon became apparent, and Hinds rarely strung together a run of big scores.
 He played a key role in West Indies' 2004 Champions Trophy win with his part-time medium-pace bowling.
 After struggling to nail down a place in the West Indies side, he joined the ICL and also played county cricket for Derbyshire as a Kolpak.

-Birth of Australia batsman George Bailey.
-The right-handed batsman was called up to Australia's one-day squad in 2010 but had to wait nearly two years for his international debut.
+Birth of Australia batsman George Bailey, who was called up to the one-day squad in 2010 but had to wait nearly two years for his international debut.
 His leadership with Tasmania impressed the selectors enough to hand him the Australia T20 captaincy, and in the process he became the first player since Dave Gregory, in the first Test match in 1877, to be named captain in his first match for Australia in any format.
 He had stood in as captain of the ODI side as well, in Michael Clarke's absence.
-He made his Test debut in the 2013-14 Ashes but was dropped following modest returns in five Tests.
-Bailey remains an important player in the ODI middle order.
+He made his Test debut in the 2013-14 Ashes but was dropped following modest returns in five Tests, though he remains an important player in Australia's ODI middle order.

 Dependable county batsman Steve James was born.
 Although he had a top score of only 36 in his two Tests for England, both in 1998, he made the highest score for Glamorgan - 309 not out - against Sussex at Colwyn Bay in 2000.
 He was made county captain in 2001 and after retiring became a cricket journalist.